-There is no vaccination for Malaria, you may need to take Antimalarial tablets as it is a risk area.
-We recommend you have a consultation with our expert Travel Nurses to talk through your Antimalarial medication options.
+There is no vaccination against Malaria, you may need to take Antimalarial tablets there are some high risk areas.
+We recommend you have a consultation with an expert Nomad nurse to talk through your malaria tablet recommendations.

 Other Health Risks

 There is a risk of Chikungunya virus in this country.
 Spread by mosquitos, Chikungunya virus is widespread across Africa, South-East Asia, the Indian sub-continent and the Philippines.
 Occasionally, the virus can be found in other countries where the mosquito that spreads Chikungunya can also be found.
 There is no vaccination against Chikungunya, it is important to protect yourself with bite avoidance products like DEET.
 For more information – click here.

 There are some high altitude areas.
 Travellers should take care to avoid Acute Mountain Sickness (AMS) by taking time to acclimatise properly.
 AMS can affect anyone, regardless of age, gender, level of fitness or training.
 At high altitude, extra precautions should be taken against the harsh conditions, which can cause damaging ultraviolet and cold exposure.
 All Nomad Travel Health Nurses are trained to advise on AMS, and it may be appropriate for you to take certain medications that may help with acclimatisation.
 Book an appointment to discuss health issues related to altitude, based on your specific itinerary.
 For more information – click here.